Marriage in ancient Greece: In Ancient Sparta

 In Ancient Sparta, the subordination of private interests and personal happiness to the good of the public was strongly encouraged by the laws of the city.
 One example of the legal importance of marriage can be found in the laws of Lycurgus of Sparta, which required that criminal proceedings be taken against those who married too late (graphe opsigamiou) or unsuitably (graphe kakogamiou), as well as against confirmed bachelors, that is, against those who did not marry at all (graphe agamiou).
 These regulations were founded on the generally recognised principle that it was the duty of every citizen to raise up strong and healthy legitimate children to the state.

-The Spartans considered teknopoioia (childbearing) as the main object of marriage.
+The Spartans considered teknopoiia (childbearing) as the main object of marriage.
 Because of this, whenever a woman had no children by her own husband, the state ought to allow her to live with another man.
 On the same principle, and to prevent the end of the family line, Spartan King Anaxandridas II was allowed to live with two wives.
 He kept two separate establishments: this was a case of bigamy, which, as Herodotus observes, was not at all consistent with Spartan nor indeed with Hellenic customs.
 The offspring were required by the government to be strong and healthy, otherwise, the parents would leave and abandon the child.